Up until now, Sue has been oblivious to some of the show’s more, shall we say, regrettable shortcomings. But that’s all about to change.

 And then, a little later…

 Sue: They are men in rubber suits!
-That’s actually very clever.
+That’s very clever, actually.
 Fair play.
 I’m impressed.

-She is horrified when our heroes discover that one of the poor buggers has been liquefied in his suit (“That’s a bit sick!”), but she perks up again when Ian and Barbara lecture the audience about temples and counterweights.
+She’s horrified when our heroes discover one of the poor buggers has been liquefied in his suit (“That’s a bit sick!”), but she perks up again when Ian and Barbara lecture the audience about temples and counterweights.

-Sue: That’s a nice scene.
-They’re educating the audience but it feels completely natural because the real heroes of this show are a couple of schoolteachers.
+Sue: What a nice scene.
+They’re educating the audience, but it feels completely natural because the real heroes of this programme are a couple of schoolteachers.

-Sue: OK, let me get this straight.
-This monk wants to use this machine to rule the minds of men – especially men in wetsuits – but doesn’t that make him a dictator?
-I’m not convinced that this bloke is the good guy.
+Sue: Okay, let me get this straight: this monk wants to use a machine that rules the minds of men – especially men in wetsuits – but doesn’t that make him a dictator?
+I’m not convinced this bloke is a good guy.
 I don’t trust him one little bit.

 Our heroes agree with Sue and they decide to piss off back to the TARDIS (as is their habit).
-But disaster strikes and they are forced to help out after all.
+But when disaster strikes, they’re forced to help Arbitan after all.

-Sue: Ian is acting as if this is just an inconvenience to him.
+Sue: Ian is acting as if this is an inconvenience to him.
 He actually suggests they just get on with it and find the bloody keys.
-The Doctor is rightly appalled that they are being blackmailed into helping, but no one seems bothered about what this machine actually does.
+The Doctor is rightly appalled that they’re being blackmailed into helping this guy, but nobody seems to be bothered by what this machine of his actually does.

 And then Arbitan is stabbed in the back by a Voord.